th2-net/th2-codec-sailfish/README.md

 ## Message routing

-Schema API allows configuring routing streams of messages via links between connections and filters on pins.
+Schema API allows the configuration of messages routing streams via links between connections and filters on pins.
 Let's consider some examples of routing in codec box.

 ### Split on 'publish' pins

 For example, you got a big source data stream, and you want to split them into some pins via session alias.
 You can declare multiple pins with attributes `['decoder_out', 'parsed', 'publish']` and filters instead of common pin or in addition to it.
-Every decoded messages will be directed to all declared pins and will be sent to MQ only if it passes the filter.
+Every decoded message will be directed to every declared pins , which will be sent to MQ only if it will pass the filter.

 ```yaml
 apiVersion: th2.exactpro.com/v1